DevTGhosh/redux-toolkit-example/README.md

 ## How to use this App

 The master branch is site with Redux & Exercise.
+You can try the exercise on [CodeSandbox](https://codesandbox.io/s/devtghoshredux-toolkit-example-wb1j2?file=/src/components/todoList/index.js)

 The answer branch is the solution to the checkbox exercise.